typedb/typedb/docs/pages/overview/1-advantages.md

 ## Flexible data model

-> Grakn allows your database model to evolve regularly.
+> Grakn allows your database model to constantly evolve.

 Grakn’s schema/ontology is flexible.
 You can add new data and relation types, update type names, delete unused types, all while storing and retrieving data to and from the database.
-This allows your business model to evolve regularly even when you have lots of data, building a lasting advantage as your business “learns”.
+This allows your database model to constantly even when you have lots of data, building a lasting advantage as your business “learns”.
 In Grakn’s Enterprise solution, you can have a machine learning system to automatically adapt and grow your Grakn ontology.

 ##  Machine reasoning query language